-This account pertains to the loan agreements entered by the Parent Company in 2017 and 2019 amounting to ₱152.10 million and ₱152.35 million as of June 30, 2023 and December 31, 2022, respectively.
-The decrease was brought about by foreign exchange revaluation of one of the loan agreements with a founder which is denominated in US Dollar.
+This account pertains to the loan agreements entered by the Parent Company in 2017 and 2019 amounting to P153.14 million and P152.35 million as of September 30, 2023 and December 31, 2022, respectively.
+The increase was brought about by foreign exchange revaluation of one of the loan agreements with a founder which is denominated in US Dollar.

 On June 30, 2023, the memorandum of agreement between founders, Mr. Nico Jose Nolledo and Mr. Fernando Jude Garcia, and Xurpas in relation to the conversion of the ₱136.52 million advances from stockholders to equity was signed.
 This aims to improve and strengthen Xurpas' balance sheet, and reflects the founders' confidence in the Corporation's ability to further expand its business.
-This transaction will be recorded in the books of Xurpas, upon SEC's approval or confirmation of valuation.